innikakp/innikakp.github.io/essays/got-standards.md

 means difficulty in understanding what the code actually does.
 In short, without coding standards, stuff can get really messy and complicated fast!

-Although I feel some coding standards make source code look better and cleaner than others, it is entirely up to one’s perception on coding standards and the coding world.
+Although I understand some coding standards improve the appearance of the source code than others, it is entirely up to one’s perception on coding standards and the coding world.
 Perhaps varying coding standards between languages *does* improve the quality, readability, and appearance of code.
 Or perhaps using a preferred way to, in essence, style one’s code to